CodeMelted/codemelted_developer/use_cases/core/logger.md

 1. Logger is called specifying the log level of the event, the data associated with the event, and if necessary, a stack trace.
 2. [Set Log Level](#set-log-level) checks the event log level against the currently set log level to determine whether the event is reported to STDOUT.
-3. [On Logged Event](#on-logged-event) further processes the event if it is set and the event was processed in step 2.
+3. [On Log Event](#on-log-event) further processes the event if it is set and the event was processed in step 2.
 4. END.

 **Exceptions:**